neuralmagic/deepsparse/src/deepsparse/transformers/README.md

 # Hugging Face Transformer Inference Pipelines

-Hugging Face Transformer integration allows serving and benchmarking sparsified [Hugging Face transformer](https://github.com/huggingface/transformers) models.
+DeepSparse allows accelerated inference, serving, and benchmarking of sparsified [HuggingFace transformer](https://github.com/huggingface/transformers) models.
-This integration allows for leveraging the DeepSparse Engine to run the transformer inference with GPU-class performance directly on the CPU.
+This integration allows for leveraging the DeepSparse Engine to run the sparsified transformer inference with GPU-class performance directly on the CPU.

 The DeepSparse Engine is taking advantage of sparsity within neural networks to reduce compute required as well as accelerate memory-bound workloads.
 The Engine is particularly effective when leveraging sparsification